gpizzorno/latin-nlp-utilities/docs/source/user_guide/conversion.md

 **output_root** (bool, optional)
 : If `True`, creates explicit ROOT nodes for sentence roots.
 This makes the dependency structure more visible in Brat.
-Default: `False`.
+Default: `True`.

 **sents_per_doc** (int, optional)
 : Number of sentences per output document.
 If specified, long files are split into